jinxlo/api-dashboard-frontend/README.md

    npx prisma migrate deploy
    DIRECT_URL=$(grep DIRECT_URL .env.production.local | cut -d'=' -f2-) \
    DATABASE_URL=$(grep DATABASE_URL .env.production.local | cut -d'=' -f2-) \
-   npm run db:seed
+   SEED_USER_EMAIL=founder@atlas.ai SEED_USER_PASSWORD=ReplaceMe! npm run db:seed
    ```
-   The seed script provisions the demo login (`demo@atlas.ai` / `AtlasDemo!2025` by default) using the Supabase database.
+   The seed script provisions the user defined by `SEED_USER_EMAIL` and `SEED_USER_PASSWORD` using the Supabase database.
 4. **Deploy** – with the schema migrated and seed executed, run `vercel deploy`.
 The build pipeline already runs `prisma generate` so the Prisma client stays in sync even with cached installs.

-After deployment you can log in with the seeded credentials or register new users; all data persists in Supabase.
+After deployment you can sign in with the seeded credentials or register new users; all data persists in Supabase.

 ## License